Secondary Marketing Research Certificate

 About Race and Ethnicity

 The U.S. Census Bureau adheres to the 1997 Office of Management and Budget (OMB) standards on race and ethnicity which guide the Census Bureau in classifying written responses to the race question.
+Being aware of the historical changes in these definitions is crucial for understanding available statistics on race and ethnicity.

 Question to Explore